 the period or periods of the day during which the discharge, or a particular concentration, or volume of discharge may be made;

-the degree of acidity, or alkalinity of the discharge at the time of discharge;

-the temperature of the Trade Waste at the time of discharge;

-the provision by, or for the consent holder, at the consent holder’s expense, of screens, grease traps, silt traps or other Pre-treatment works to control Trade Waste discharge characteristics to the consented levels;
+the provision by, or for, the consent holder, at the consent holder’s expense, of on-site detention, screens, or other Pre-treatment works to control Trade Waste discharge characteristics to the consented levels;

-the provision and maintenance at the consent holder’s expense of inspection chambers, manholes or other apparatus or devices to provide reasonable access to drains for sampling and inspection;
+the provision and maintenance at the consent holder’s expense of inspection chambers, manholes or other apparatus or devices to provide safe and reasonable access to drains for sampling and inspection;

-the provision and maintenance of a sampling, analysis and testing programme and flow measurement requirements, at the consent holder’s expense;
+the provision and maintenance of a sampling, monitoring, analysis and testing programme and flow measurement requirements, at the consent holder’s expense;

 the method or methods to be used for measuring flow rates and / or volume and taking samples of the discharge for use in determining the amount of any Trade Waste charges applicable to that discharge;

-the provision and maintenance by, and at the expense of, the consent holder of such meters or devices as may be required to measure the volume or flow rate of any Trade Waste being discharged from the premises, and for the testing of such meters;
+the provision and maintenance by, and at the expense of, the consent holder, of such meters (including smart meters) or devices as may be required to measure the volume or flow rate of any Trade Waste being discharged from the Premises, and for the testing of such meters;

-the provision and maintenance, at the consent holder’s expense of such services, (whether electricity, water or compressed air or otherwise), which may be required, in order to operate meters and similar devices;

 at times specified, the provision in a Council approved format by the consent holder to Council of all flow and / or volume records and results of analyses (including Pre-treatment by-products e.g. sewage sludge disposal);

-the provision and implementation of a Management Plan;
+at times specified, the provision of a reviewed Management Plan;

-risk assessment of damage to the environment due to an accidental discharge of a chemical;

-waste minimisation and management;

-cleaner production techniques;

-remote control of discharges;

-third party treatment, carriage, discharge or disposal of by-products of Pre-treatment of Trade Waste (including sewage sludge disposal);

-requirement to provide a bond or insurance in favour of Council where failure to comply with the consent could result in damage to Council’s sewerage system, its treatment plants, or could result in Council being in breach of any statutory obligation; and
+requirement to provide a bond or insurance in favour of Council where failure to comply with the consent could result in damage to Council’s wastewater system, its treatment plants, or could result in Council being in breach of any statutory obligation;

+A consent holder must provide a safe access point for sampling that meets health and safety requirements;

-remote monitoring of discharges.
+remote monitoring of discharge; and

-Tankered Wastes shall not be discharged into Council’s sewerage system by any person or consent holder not compliant with the Liquid and Hazardous Wastes Code of Practice.
-Council may accept Tankered Wastes for discharge at an approved location.
+conditions specific to tankered waste, in accordance with clause 8.4.

+Conditions of Trade Waste Consent (Tankered)

+Council may accept Tankered Wastes for discharge at an Approved Location, if Council has granted a conditional Trade Waste consent for that Tankered Waste.

 Tankered Wastes shall:

-be transported by a consent holder to discharge domestic septic tank or industrial wastes;
+be transported by a consent holder to discharge domestic septic tank or industrial wastes at an Approved Location;

+be collected, transported and discharged in a manner compliant with the Liquid and Hazardous Wastes Code of Practice.

 have material safety data sheets (MSDS) supplied to Council detailing the contents of the waste;

-be tested to determine their character if the contents of the waste are not known.
+be tested to determine their character (if the contents of the waste are not known).
 Specialist advice on Pre-treatment or acceptance may be required.
-The cost of all testing and advice shall be borne by the consent holder;
+The cost of all testing and advice sought shall be borne by the consent holder;

 not be picked up and transported to the disposal site until appropriate arrangements and method for disposal have been determined by Council;

-to prevent cross-contamination between tanker loads, if the tanker is carrying other than domestic septic tank sewage, it shall be thoroughly washed prior to collecting another load for disposal into the sewerage system; and
+to prevent cross-contamination between tanker loads, if the tanker is carrying waste other than domestic septic tank sewage, it shall be thoroughly washed prior to collecting another load for disposal at the Approved Location; and

-have 24 hours notice given for the disposal of wastes other than those sourced from domestic septic tanks.
+have 24 hours notice given for the disposal of wastes other than waste sourced from domestic septic tanks or grease traps.